Candy Harlots: History

 In October 1990, Ron Barrett died after an asthma attack, at the age of 26.
 Ex-Flying Tigers guitarist Peter Masi was recruited in his stead.
 Lead guitarist Marc De Hugar was replaced in February 1991 by Phil Bowley (ex-Rags 'n' Riches, Shy Thunder).
 Mark Easton left after a final performance with Candy Harlots at Kardomah Cafe on 22 March 1991.
 New vocalist Tony 'Aiz' Lynch (ex-Backstreet Shuffle, a sometime support band to Candy Harlots) joined the band soon afterwards, and his songwriting skills helped the band to secure major label interest.
 Virgin Records signed the band after the track What Are We Fighting For?, co-written with Peter Stanton (ex-BB Steal, Back Street Shuffle), was played to Virgin representatives including future manager Andrew McManus.
 The Lynch-led line-up received greater media attention than the Easton-fronted group, and they remained popular with the Australian hard rock and heavy metal fraternity, gaining many new fans through Virgin-backed promotional activities.

+In September 1991, a four-track cassette called The Tease Tapes was given away free with Hot Metal magazine, issue 31.

 The Foreplay EP was released in March 1992 and reached No. 17 on the Australian Recording Industry Association (ARIA) Singles Chart.
 The debut album Five Wicked Ways followed in May, and reached a Top 40 ranking in the ARIA Albums Chart.
 The album was produced by Peter Blyton (The Radiators, Machinations) and spawned the successful single Sister's Crazy.

 Virgin Records was eventually bought out by EMI and Candy Harlots were subsequently signed to EMI's US label.
 Soon afterwards, Aiz Lynch was fired from the band, to be replaced by vocalist Hayden Watt (ex-Triple X).
 In mid-1993, founding drummer Tony Cardinal quit the group along with Peter Masi.
 However, Bowley, Dee and Watt formed a new outfit called Helter Skelter, with the addition of drummer Tubby Wadsworth (ex-Killing Time, Mantissa).
 They released one single, Cry for Love (an Iggy Pop cover) before Watt was replaced by Jordan Howe.
 In April 1994, they became known as The Harlots, issuing a self-titled CD EP in October, before dissolving the following year.